EU Patent Translation Service

 Patent Translation and Filing

 The next step is the examination on filing, which involves checking whether all the necessary information and documentation has been submitted and thus accorded a filing date.
-This is followed by an examination relating to certain formal aspects of the application such as, for example, the form and content of the request for grant, designation of the inventor, appointment of a professional representative and the necessary foreign language translations.
+This is followed by an examination relating to certain formal aspects of the application such as, for example, the form and content of the request for grant, designation of the inventor, appointment of a professional representative and the necessary patent translation services.

 While conducting the formalities examination a European search report should also drawn up.
 This step involves searching (and listing) all documents that may be relevant to assessing novelty and inventiveness.